eisental/RedstoneChips/circuitdocs/Terminal.md

 An input terminal for sending ascii characters or numbers over redstone wires.
-To use it, point towards one of its interface blocks and enter the chat command `/rctype <data>` Once the command is executed, the terminal will send the command data through its output according to the `type` sign argument.
+To use it, point towards one of its interface blocks and enter the chat command `/rctype <data>` Once the command is executed, the terminal will send the command data through its outputs.

 The first sign argument sets the way the data is encoded.